videocoin/vivid-open/README.md

 docker-compose up wyvern-contracts-deploy
 ```
 ### Update environment and build arguments
-Note down the Video NFT and Wyvern Exchange contract addresses from the previous steps and update the following files
+Note down the Video NFT and Wyvern Exchange contract addresses from the previous steps and update the following files.

 ```
 .env
 nft-contracts_env.list